This article may contain compensated links. Please read disclaimer for more info.

 Where to stay in Avignon:

-- Budget: HO36 Avignon
+- HO36 Avignon (budget)

-- Mid Range: Hotel Central
+- Hotel Central (mid-range)

-- Luxury: Hotel d’Europe
+- Hotel d’Europe (luxury)

 13. Dijon

-Dijon was the capital of the Dukes of Burgundy, and it’s a city with an interesting history, beautiful medieval architecture, tasty local produce, and good wine.
+If you are looking for the most beautiful cities in France to visit near Paris, then Dijon is a good option.
+The capital of the Dukes of Burgundy, Dijon, has an interesting history, beautiful medieval architecture, tasty local produce, and good wine.

-Dijon is a great destination for a cultural weekend or a gastronomic weekend.
-It is also a good starting point to explore the Route des Grands Crus or the most beautiful towns in Burgundy.
+Dijon is also a good starting point for exploring the Route des Grands Crus or the most beautiful towns in Burgundy.
+Beaune, famous for its Hospices, is another popular day trip from Dijon.

 Where to stay in Dijon:

-- Budget: Hotel des Halles
+- Hotel des Halles (budget)

-- Mid Range: Hostellerie du Chapeau Rouge
+- Hostellerie du Chapeau Rouge (mid-range)

-- Luxury: Grand Hotel La Cloche Dijon
+- Grand Hotel La Cloche Dijon (luxury)